starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 # 💥 Crashes

-## Error Code 210 and #1 Crash
-- Standard Wine versions >10.1 made changes that break Easy Anti-Cheat
-- Use the Helper to switch to a [recommended](/Tips-and-Tricks#recommended-runners) wine runner

 ## Code 3 crash with error: *Star Citizen process exited abnormally (code: 3) : Command failed*
 - EAC bootstrapper failed to start up